DARZALEX® side effects

-Infusion reactions are common with DARZALEX® and can be severe or serious.
-About half of people treated with DARZALEX® experienced an infusion reaction.
-These reactions are most likely to happen during the first infusion.
+Infusion reactions are common with DARZALEX® and can be severe.
+About half the people treated with DARZALEX® experience an infusion reaction.
+This is most likely to happen during the first infusion and less likely with future infusions.
+A healthcare professional will monitor you during every DARZALEX® infusion.

 If you do have an infusion reaction, your healthcare professional may temporarily stop your infusion or completely stop treatment with DARZALEX®.